dsshim0125/s2p/rebuttal.md

 We respectfully disagree.
 As we mentioned in the manuscript (59-61, 87-91), our proposed MAT fuses multi-modal signals in estimating the modulation parameters in Adaptive Instance Normalization (AdaIN) whereas previous methods (SPADE [1], ManiGAN [2]) only utilizes a single domain signal (semantic map, reference image) for style/domain transfer.

 Modalities in style transfer module (AdaIN)

-SPADE input: random variable z, modulation: semantic map ManiGAN input: text, modulation: image
+SPADE input: random variable z, modulation: semantic map

+ManiGAN input: text, modulation: image

 S2P input: state and image, modulation: state and image

 If there exists other prior literature that also deals with multi-modal input and modulation, would you mind referring to them?
 We will be glad to discuss the difference between S2P.

 [1] Li B, Qi X, Lukasiewicz T, et al. Manigan: Text-guided image manipulation[C]//Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2020: 7880-7889.

 [2] Park T, Liu M Y, Wang T C, et al. Semantic image synthesis with spatially-adaptive normalization[C]//Proceedings of the IEEE/CVF conference on computer vision and pattern recognition.
 2019: 2337-2346.

 ## Q2 : Why is high-quality and accurate synthesis image generation important than data generation in latent space?
 The Dreamer exactly does the data generation in latent space by deploying the latent dynamics.
 However, the ELBO-based method such as Dreamer only can encode the seen images, which means the latent feature involves the information of the seen images.
 That is, if we explore the latent space, different from S2P (state space), the visited novel latent feature is not guaranteed to represent the novel state(image) in the original domain.
-Therefore, it is important to distill as much information as possible to the image encoder of the policy, and critic networks by producing diverse image data distribution.
-Furthermore, as mentioned in our work, Dreamer cannot reconstruct accurate images due to the absence of learning signals from multi-modal inputs, while our S2P can generate images that capture accurate state information of the agent.
+Therefore, it is important to distill as much information as possible to the image encoder of the policy, and critic networks by producing diverse image data distribution despite causing an additional learning process to encode the synthesized images.

+Furthermore, the advantages of our S2P could be further validated by the generalization test in Section 4.5 for answering the image generation quality at the newly visited states by the learned state dynamics model.
+For example, the running walker's images could be augmented even though we only have the state transition data and only a single image at t = 0.
+The Dreamer-like method that generates in latent space cannot adapt to this new task because it has not ever seen the running walker's images.

+Also, we could further consider extending the Dreamer with state inputs, as requested by another reviewer (Please refer to the answer of Q3 for the reviewer "bQSP" if you are interested in).
+But it also has difficulty in reflecting the state information into image generation due to the lack of architectural design for multi-modal inputs.

 And we experimentally show the results in Table 3 and Figure 4 in our work, and Table 10 in the appendix.
-Due to the aforementioned reasons, our S2P achieves much better performance increases compared to the Dreamer.
+Due to the aforementioned reasons, our S2P achieves much better performance increases compared to the Dreamer that generates the data in latent space.

 ## Q3 : Offline RL performance with SAT vs MAT